Introduction

 membership of ELCT is constituted of more than 50% women.
 Their

 work in Church activities is very visible at congregational level.
+They

-are owned by the parishes.
+owned by the parishes.
 However, when one looks at the decision-making

 mechanism and the hierarchy of the church, women are not visible.
+Various

-Various steps have been taken to address this discrepancy which include:
+steps have been taken to address this discrepancy which include:

 Ordination